Turfco

 Winter dormancy is here meaning your lawn has slowed in growth.
 You may have noticed the grass has lost a little bit of colour and you haven’t been mowing very often, if at all.
 A common question this time of year is: “Has it died?”

-Lets look at the reason why your lawn changes colour once winter sets in.
+Let’s look at the reason why your lawn changes colour once winter sets in.

 Types of Grass: Cool Vs. Warm Season

 We grow warm-season turf varieties here at Turfco, such as Sir Walter DNA Certified Buffalo, TifTuf Hybrid Bermuda, Sir Grange Zoysia, Zoysia Australis and Eureka Kikuyu.
 Most Australian lawns are the same as they are suited to the hot Australian summers and relatively warm winters.
 This is the opposite for cool season grasses.
 Cool-season varieties love the cold weather.
-Although when the temperatures begin to warm back up, they will wilt and lack the strength that they had throughout winter – not ideal for Australian summers.
+However, when the temperatures begin to warm back up, they will wilt and lack the strength that they had throughout winter – not ideal for Australian summers.

 Winter Dormancy